Tieing the silk to make a pattern CAMBODIA UNCOVERED

 Cambodian silk is exquisitely beautiful.

 Despite the civil war destroying much of the arts in Cambodia, silk weaving has started to make a come back.
-There are entire villages that are involved in silk weaving.
+There are entire villages that are involved in silk weaving although this is threatened by the high prices they have to pay to import the silk to weave (see below).

-A few NGOs have helped villages establish sericulture in their communities as this was all but destroyed during Khmer rouge Regime.
+A few NGOs have helped villages establish sericulture in their communities as this was all but destroyed during the Khmer Rouge regime.

 Silk is available to purchase all thoughout Cambodia.
 Scarves of various sizes are readily available in all markets.
 For those who are dressmakers there is an abundance of colours and textures to choose from.
 For those who want clothes made in Cambodia, there are plenty of tailors who can make the item of your choice